First Day of Spring to Earth Day

 Hiker Services: In addition to Franklin’s two Outfitters, Three Eagles Outfitters and Outdoor 76, there are many more services for hikers making a stop in Franklin.
 Come on down for a night or two of good food, local craft beer, and a warm welcome as you continue your journey north.

-Free Hiker Breakfast: The First Baptist Church of Franklin, NC (69 Iotla Street) provides a free hiker breakfast to A.T. hikers from March 14 – April 14 at 7:15.
+Free Hiker Breakfast: The First Baptist Church of Franklin, NC provides a free breakfast to A.T. hikers daily from March 14 – April 14 at 7:15am.
 All the pancakes and bacon you can eat.
 Van pickup available.
 In addition to the breakfast, the church offers to take a photo of each hiker and mail it to a friend or love one along with a note written by the hiker, leaving hikers with a full belly and fond Franklin memories.
 For more information call 828-369-9559.
+69 Iotla St, Franklin, NC 28734

-Hiker Shuttle: Macon County Transit will provide a Monday through Friday shuttle, March 6 – May 25, for hikes at an affordable $3.00 fare per boarding.
+Hiker Shuttle: In addition to private party shuttles, Macon County Transit will provide a Monday through Friday shuttle, March 9 – May 29, for hikes at an affordable $5.00 fare per boarding.
 Hikers will be picked up at Winding Stair Gap and Rock Gap at the designated times below.
 In hikers need transportation back to the trail, they can call Macon County Transit at (828) 349-2222.

 Franklin’s A.T.
 Celebration Events

-Flix, Food & Brews hosted by Outdoor 76.
-Celebrate spring and our surrounding protected/conserved public and private lands.
-Available purchased food and beer will benefit Mainspring Conservation Trust.
-For more information call 828-349-7676 or visit Outdoor 76’s Facebook page.
+Flix, Food, & Brews hosted by Outdoor 76.
+A celebration of spring and our surrounding protected/conserved public and private lands.
+Food and beer will be available for purchase and will benefit Mainspring Conservation Trust.
+As always, gear advice will be available, but now offering laundry services.
+For more information call 828-349-7676 or visit Outdoor 76 on Facebook.

-Thru-Hiker Chow Down hosted by the Nantahala Hiking Club and/at the Lazy Hiker Brewing Company 12-3pm.
-Chili-dog lunch with home baked goods and fresh fruit for thru-hikers.
-For info.
-Call 828-369-1983 or visit the Lazy Hiker Brewing’s Facebook page.
-NHC and Lazy Hiker Brewing Company invite local residents to come and meet this year’s thru-hikers.
+Thru-Hiker Chow Down hosted by the Nantahala Hiking Club and Lazy Hiker Brewing Company.
+They will be serving a chili-dog lunch along with home baked goods and fresh fruit to thru-hikers.
+It’s a great opportunity for thru-hikers and NHC Club members to mingle.
+For more information call 828-369-1983 or visit Lazy Hiker Brewing Co. on Facebook.

 Walking with Spring